wy-go/wy-go.github.io/index.md

 ## Research

-- Forecast the Stock tendency using NLP techniques to help with building a quantitative investment platform.
+- Forecast the stock tendency using NLP techniques to help with building a quantitative investment platform.